Book Junkies encourage joining a book club

 The book club doesn’t just bring lovers of reading together, though.
 It also provides a nice outlet for members to make new friends.

-Jenny Posey recently moved to Gering this past July, and coming from a family who doesn’t like to read as much as she does, she enjoys the opportunity to discuss books with other people.
+Jenny Posey recently moved to Gering in July, and coming from a family who doesn’t like to read as much as she does, she enjoys the opportunity to discuss books with other people.

 “I like the company.
 I like to be able to get away from my husband and kids for a few hours,” she said.